Monday, August 22, 2022

 Said Lee: ‘We just need to know the lie of the land.
 All this is predicated on it being true of course.’

 ‘You’re already captured, Lee, you told the girls that.’
-Lee smiled, as did Sven, who took it up.
+Lee smiled, Sven too … he took up the talking.

 ‘Look, let’s cut to the chase.
-The physicality, the way of talking, the interests, the pace, the background … you’ve done your homework, we’ve been matched without us having to do the long groundwork.
+The physicality, the way of talking, the interests, the pace, the background … you’ve done your homework, we’ve been matched without us having to do much groundwork.
 It’s pretty clear who I’d choose.
 Can I be sure she’d think so too?’

 ‘Oh yes,’ said Cam.
 ‘Assuredly.
-They’re pretty anxious over there as they’vecalso made their choices, subject to you two of course.
-Lee, are your eyes on the other one?
-Fine if not, just asking.’
+They’re pretty anxious over there as they’ve also made their choices, subject to you two of course.
+Lee?
+Thoughts?’

-‘Both are the most fab I’ve seen in a long, long time, as is Jeanne … yes, you’ve done your homework, you knew the odds before it started.
-I’m gone on both and that’s not just diplomatic bullsh … but I can see that one lady is maybe going to work out better with Sven, and the other with me … that’s if she wants of course.’
+‘Both are the most fab femmes I’ve seen in a long, long time, as is Jeanne … yes, you’ve done your homework, you knew the odds before it started.
+I’m gone on both to be honest and that’s not just diplomatic bullsh … but I can see … that one lady is maybe going to work out better with Sven, and the other with me … that’s if she wants of course.’

 Sven and Lee looked at one another.
 No, they were ready and it was a clear yes.